rjohnson2590/backbone-tutorials/Tutorial.md

         }
     });

 The more significant changes come in our collection.
 First, note that we set the url **in the collection** rather than in the individual models, now.
-In fact, our `urlRoot` property from the last section is only to be used if we&rsquo;re planning to not use our models as part of a collection.
+In fact, our `urlRoot` property from the last section is only to be used if we're planning to not use our models as part of a collection.

     var TextCollection = Backbone.Collection.extend({
         model : TextModel,